 - Processing fees may be considered a deductible business expense if they're reported to the IRS.

 Stripe's Business Plan Options

 Stripe is a popular platform for companies that want a reliable payment service provider.
 It handles over 13,000 requests per second.
 It has also built transparent pricing strategies so customers know the fees they'll encounter.

 Stripe has two payment plans.
 Its Integrated Plan is perfect for small businesses who want a pay-as-you-go option.
 The Customized Plan is best for companies with large payment volumes.

 Contact the Stripe Sales team if you operate with a unique business model or have a higher sales volume than similar businesses in your niche.
 The Integrated Plan is a quick-to-start option, but the Customized Plan may fit your needs better.

 Stripe Payment Processing Fees

-All payment processors come with different processing fees for the types of transactions your business does.
-However, Stripe puts the business owners first when creating a pay-as-you-go plan that outlines small business payment processing fees.
+All payment processors come with different processing fees for the types of transactions that are necessary to your business.
+But Stripe puts the business owners first when it's creating a pay-as-you-go plan that outlines small business payment processing fees.

-Here is a shortlist of the most common fees you'll see with Stripe’s Integrated Plan:
+Here's a short list of the most common fees you'll encounter with Stripe’s Integrated Plan: